Title III Part B, Strengthening Historically Black Colleges and Universities Program

 These two federal programs make up a significant portion of the college’s income stream.
 More importantly, these funds are available to support initiatives for which there is insufficient state funding or allocations.
 Over the last two years, through this funding, Drake State has been able to upgrade restrooms in all buildings, reconfigure and upgrade all computer labs on campus, improve student services by initiating an online transcript request and fulfillment service as well as a document imaging system, expand the library’s offerings to exceed accreditation standards and provide professional development so that faculty and staff may remain current in areas of program instruction, technology and best practices.

-Dr. Alice Raymond, Director of Institutional Effectiveness/Title III Administrator
+Dr. Alice Raymond, Dean of Institutional Effectiveness/Title III

 Activity #1 - Strengthening Funds and Administrative Management